Orsolya Herr: Club

 Started to play at the age of 12, she was first selected for her hometown club Tatabányai TSC.
-Two years later she was signed by Hungarian giants Győri ETO KC and got an excellent opportunity to train on one of the best academies in the country.
+Two years later she was signed by Hungarian giants Győri ETO KC and got the opportunity to train on one of the best academies in the country.

 She debuted in the Hungarian championship in 2001, but her playing minutes remained limited in the forthcoming years and she was eventually loaned to Budapest Kőbányai Spartacus SC for the 2003–2004 season.
 After her comeback she slowly established herself as a regular, and on 23 March 2005 she won her first cap for the national team as well, when Hungary hosted Slovakia.

 Her contract in Győr ran out in summer 2009 and she decided not to extend it.
 She joined Podravka Koprivnica instead, as a replacement of Paula Ungureanu, who signed to CS Oltchim Râmnicu Vâlcea.
 In Croatia she got the chance to play together with national teammate Anita Bulath and former Győr player Ana Ðokić, under the guidance of world-class coach Zdravko Zovko.

 However, just few months after her move to Koprivnica, financial troubles were revealed and on 4 August the club announced that they release all their foreign players with immediate effect to axe the wage bills.

 She has not been a free agent for too long, just two weeks after her dismissal she signed a deal with Vác.
 Herr told in an interview, that right after the official statement made by Podravka she got many calls and offers, and she had nothing else to do just choose the best one.
 In the summer of 2011 she moved to ambitious Siófok KC along with other three Hungarian internationals, Szilvia Ábrahám, Bernadett Bódi and Renáta Mörtel.
 However, just after one season she signed to her former club Győri ETO as a replacement of the retiring Katalin Pálinger.